Data Frames - Part 2

 show()

 The data points appear to be grouped into two clouds.
-We will not deal with this qualitative aspect further at present.
-Grouping will be discussed as Unsupervised Machine Learning or Clustering later in the Course.
+We will not deal with this qualitative aspect further, at this point.
+Grouping will be discussed in more detail in L2D’s later lessons on Unsupervised Machine Learning and Clustering.

-However, from the plot one might also suspect that there is a trend of heavier people being taller.
+However, from the information shown on the plot, it is reasonable to suspect a trend where heavier people are also taller.
 For instance, we note that there are no points in the lower right corner of the plot (weight >160 pounds and height < 65 inches).

 DIY2: Scatter plot from the patients data

-Create a scatter plot of the systolic via the diastolic blood pressure.
-Do the two variables appear to be independent or related?
+Plot systolic against diastolic blood pressure.
+Do the two variables appear to be independent, or related?

 Scatter plots are useful for the inspection of select pairs of data.
-However, they are only qualitative and thus, in general, it is preferred to have a numerical quantity.
+However, they are only qualitative and thus, it is generally preferred to have a numerical quantity.

 PYTHON